astamuse/asta4d/README.md

     We also use request hanlders to prepare the "target data" for the target page.
 A significant point is that preparing "target data" does not mean MVC architecture, we just query a simple entity or build a pojo to **represent the normalized condition** of the target page.

-## Todo list
+## Todo

 Immediate tasks:

 -   cachable snippet

-    (a rendered snippet result should can be cached)
+    A rendered snippet result should can be cached.

 -   Rendering helper for validation

-    (not implementing validaiton which should use third-party implementations such as [JSR 303](http://beanvalidation.org/), just help rendering validation result easier)
+    Not implementing validaiton which should use third-party implementations such as [JSR 303/349](http://beanvalidation.org/), just help rendering validation result easier.

+Want to do:

+-   convertable context data annotation

+    Since Java does not support inheriting from annotation, we nned a mechanism to convert any annotation to the default @ContextData annotation for better producibility.

+-   default value of context data

+    The current @ContextData does not support declaring default value, we need support it and additionally Unified EL([JSR341](https://jcp.org/en/jsr/detail?id=341)) is desired.

 ## Questions and answers